Train Your Horse's Mindset - Mini Course

 3. Guiding our Horse’s Thoughts + Mindset

-This section is about what we can do to affect our horse’s mindset.
+The next sections are about what we can do to affect our horse’s mindset.

 Horses need to be allowed to: